 Each person approaches this in their own way and own time.
 We honor this and encourage you to do what is right for you.
 And, we’re here to help you along the way.

-The only two steadfast requirements for membership, according to our bylaws, are the signing of the membership book and making a yearly financial pledge.
+The only two steadfast requirements for membership, according to our bylaws, are the signing of the membership book and making a yearly financial pledge, according to your financial means.
 This can be done at any time by appointment with the Director of Ministries.